 Click on images for artist info

-S/Election examines the work of 31 contemporary artists whose work addresses issues around citizenship that have been increasingly prominent leading up to the 45th presidential election.
-This group exhibition provides an alternative platform for artists and the public to engage in civic discourse.
+S/Election examined the work of 31 contemporary artists whose work addressed issues around citizenship that have been increasingly prominent leading up to the 45th presidential election.
+This group exhibition provided an alternative platform for artists and the public to engage in civic discourse.

 The rallying cry, “The personal is political,” originated with the second wave of the feminist movement to bring attention to the connection between everyday issues faced by women and the larger political forces that determine them.
 The phrase anticipates and informs our current debates on citizenship: citizenship’s boundaries, its political limits, and the status of its identity.
 Citizenship is a nexus where personal identity―whether defined by ethnicity, culture or gender, etc. and a civic identity defined through our governing system, laws, and policies―all intersect.
 S/Election looks to explore the various ways in which our identities influence and affect our ties to governance.
 There are a host of political issues surrounding citizenship that are expressed throughout this exhibition, including criminal justice, immigration reform, and the effects of gerrymandering.